 Falcon River is not a broker or a marketplace.
 Instead, you can hire Falcon River to find an off-market deal for you.
 They've developed their own process for reaching out to websites and finding potential sellers for you.
 (They also have a similar process of finding you a buyer if you are looking to sell).

 This is a fairly unique service that can be used to find off-market deals without you doing all the legwork yourself.

 Centurica is not actually a place to buy or sell websites.
-Their core business is providing due diligence for you as a buyer to ensure that you don’t make a bad purchase.
-So, if you want a 3rd party of REALLY smart people looking at your potential acquisition to help with due-diligence, I highly recommend them (I know Chris Yates and Brian Diener personally).
+Their core business is providing due diligence for you as a buyer to ensure that you don't make a bad purchase.
+So, if you want a 3rd party of REALLY smart people looking at your potential acquisition to help with due diligence, I highly recommend them (I know Chris Yates and Brian Diener personally).

-Even though they don’t sell websites, the do have a compilation of websites currently for sale on a bunch of other brokerages.
+Even though they don't sell websites, they do have a compilation of websites currently for sale on a bunch of other brokerages.
 You can check out the Centurica Marketwatch to see all the listings currently for sale.

 The reality is that there are a TON of other brokers selling websites that you could potentially check out.
 I've listed some of my personal favorites and some of the more established ones above.

 However, there are lots of other brokers that you can find if you do some searching.
-Each broker will have their own listings, which means that potentially good deals can be found on any of them.
+Each broker will have its own listings, which means that potentially good deals can be found on any of them.

 In addition to other off-market places to buy or sell sites, you can find several Facebook groups dedicated to flipping websites.
 The types of deals that can be found here are typically on the smaller end and range wildly from really really sketchy deals to extremely solid websites.